danielnbarbosa/drlnd_navigation/results/Report.md

 | Dueling Network  | 247.6  | 290         |

 Surprisingly it is clear that vanilla DQN, without any of the enhancements, is the best algorithm for this environment.
-This maybe due to the fact that Double DQN and Dueling Networks had the lest impact amongst a variety of enhancments that were brought together in the [Rainbow DQN](https://arxiv.org/abs/1710.02298).
+This maybe due to the fact that Double DQN and Dueling Networks had the lest impact amongst a variety of enhancements that were brought together in the [Rainbow DQN](https://arxiv.org/abs/1710.02298).

 #### Neural network model